tinfoilsh/tinfoil-node/README.md

 ### High-level Orchestration API

-- `loadVerifier(wasmUrl?)` boots the verifier with state management and returns an enhanced client.
+- `loadVerifier()` boots the verifier with state management and returns an enhanced client.
 - `client.subscribe(callback)` subscribes to real-time verification state updates.
 - `client.runVerification({ repo?, enclaveHost?, digest?, onUpdate? })` orchestrates the full flow and returns a structured result with step statuses and a comparison outcome.
 Both `repo` and `enclaveHost` default to values from `TINFOIL_CONFIG`.